marktennyson/nc-console/README.md

 All of the colours accept the default available colour for `click.style`.

 #### Implementation of input system.
 ##### Beside the logging system this module is able to take inputs from the terminal too.
-This system will give you the feelings like Java.
+This system will give you the feel like Java.

 For a basic example:
 ```python